 Dr. Daniel Orringer received his BA in molecular and cell biology from Cornell University where he graduated magna cum laude.
-He earned an MD from the Ohio State University and completed his residency at the University of Michigan.
-After a fellowship in neurosurgical oncology at the Brigham and Women’s Hospital and Harvard Medical School, Dr. Orringer joined the faculty at the University of Michigan.
-In addition to his clinical duties, Dr. Orringer acts as an advisor to Fast Forward Medical Innovation, a U-M Medical School initiative dedicated to creating a rich environment for improving the care of patients through innovation.
-He lives in Ann Arbor with his wife and two children.
+He earned an MD from the Ohio State University and completed his residency at the University of Michigan Department of Neurosurgery.
+After a fellowship in neurosurgical oncology at the Brigham and Women’s Hospital and Harvard Medical School, Dr. Orringer joined the faculty at the University of Michigan and was an advisor to Fast Forward Medical Innovation, a U-M Medical School initiative dedicated to creating a rich environment for improving the care of patients through innovation.

 Areas of Interest